WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Introduction

 Chain-of-thought (CoT)~\citep{wei2022chain} proposes to design better prompts to generate step-by-step solutions, which can lead to improved performance.
 Self-Consistency~\citep{wang2023selfconsistency} also achieves remarkable performance on many reasoning benchmarks, which generates several possible answers from the model and selects the correct one based on majority vote~\citep{fu2023complexity-cot-based}.
-In recent, \cite{lightman2023openai-verify-step-by-step} finds that process supervision with reinforcement learning significantly outperforms outcome supervision for solving challenging MATH problems.
+Llemma~\citep{azerbayev2023llemma} and MathPile~\citep{wang2023generative} continue pretraining LLMs with math corpus to improve domain capacity.
+MetaMath~\citep{yu2023metamath} and Xwin-Math~\citep{li2024-Xwin-math} bootstraps mathematical questions by augmenting the question from multiple perspectives.
+MAmmoTH ~\citep{yue2023mammoth} and TORA~\citep{gou2023tora} presents a unique hybrid of CoT and program-of-thought (PoT) to ensure extensive coverage of diverse fields in math.
+Recently, Evol-Instruct is an effective method for large-scale data synthesis using LLMs.
+It has been widely verified and proven to be effective in enhancing the model's instruction following capability.
+It employs In-depth Evolving and In-breadth Evolving to automate the generation of diverse and complex open-domain instructions using LLMs, instead of relying on human-crafted instruction datasets.
+In-depth Evolving incrementally enhances instruction complexity by introducing additional constraints, deepening, concretizing, increasing reasoning steps, and complicating input.
+In-breadth Evolving focuses on improving topic diversity and dataset richness by creating entirely new instructions.
+To enhance the correctness of each step in the model's generation process, \citep{wang2024-mathshepherd,chen2024-autoprm, lightman2023openai-verify-step-by-step} finds that process supervision with reinforcement learning significantly outperforms outcome supervision for solving challenging MATH problems.